 Since a single distress incident is usually processed by several LUTs, in particular in the 406 MHz global mode of the LEOSAR system, the alert and location data are sorted by MCCs to avoid unnecessary transmission of identical data.
-The principle of continuous downlink transmission to all LEOLUTs in visibility of a satellite results in simpler downlink transmission procedures and a high level of redundancy in the ground processing system, both at 121.5 MHz within overlapping LUT coverage areas and at 406 MHz world-wide.
-406 MHz and 121.5 MHz beacon alerts are always distributed to the RCC or SPOC which has responsibility for the area where the distress is located.
+The principle of continuous downlink transmission to all LEOLUTs in visibility of a satellite results in simpler downlink transmission procedures and a high level of redundancy in the ground processing system, world-wide.
+Distress alerts are always distributed to the RCC or SPOC which has responsibility for the area where the distress is located.

-The same principle applies to alerts generated by the 406 MHz GEOSAR system, since several GEOLUTs can detect the same 406 MHz beacon transmission.
-When a 406 MHz GEOSAR alert is received with encoded position information, that alert is forwarded to the RCC or SPOC which has responsibility for the area where the beacon is located.
+The same principle applies to alerts generated by the GEOSAR system, since several GEOLUTs can detect the same 406 MHz beacon transmission.
+When a GEOSAR alert is received with encoded position information, that alert is forwarded to the RCC or SPOC which has responsibility for the area where the beacon is located.

-When no location is available in the 406 MHz alert (if insufficient data does not allow a LEOLUT to compute a Doppler position or when no position data is encoded in the 406 MHz beacon message received by a GEOLUT), the alert is forwarded to the SAR authorities of the country where the beacon has been registered.
+When no location is available in the alert (if insufficient data does not allow a LEOLUT to compute a Doppler position or when no position data is encoded in the beacon message received by a GEOLUT), the alert is forwarded to the SAR authorities of the country where the beacon has been registered.